November 25, 2025 (19d ago)

 Naming with Intention

 A good name answers what it is, what it’s for, and how it’s used.
-Phil Karlton’s famous line about naming highlights how important—and tricky—this is.
 Choose names that are specific, searchable, and pronounceable.

 Practical naming tests: